Wishing Everyone

 M&A

 Tourists gathered in front of the SnoCoaches on the glacier.
-The winds race from atop the Icefield (behind me), bringing snow and gusty, bitterly cold winds.
-Because of the winds, M and I are hanging onto each other tightly, in the greeting card pic.
-Notice how tiny the people look in front of the SnoCoach.
+Notice how tiny they look in front of the monstrous SnoCoach.

-We were only allowed to walk on a 'groomed' part of the glacier.
-The normal glacier surface is very 'turbulent' due to tumbling of the ice-chunks as this frozen river flows downstream.
+We were only permitted to walk on a 'groomed' part of the glacier.
+The normal glacier surface is 'turbulent' due to tumbling of ice-chunks as this frozen river flows downstream.
 The trapped air and meandering light give it an iridescent blue glow.
 After numerous attempts, a brief glimmer of sun and a very low angle of the pic permitted me to capture this color.

 The access road along the lateral moraine.
 The trees though tiny (about 2-3 feet tall) are about 50 years old.
 Thats because of the ultra-short growing season (2-3 weeks/year) the bitterly cold winds and snow even in the middle of summer.
 This is also technically in the tree-less alpine region.
 Notice how the trees appear to be drawn along the road.
 I think the minimal – but significant – heat from the tour buses is sufficient to give a boost to the surrounding trees.
 Another sign of global warming!